AyrtonSur/AyrtonSur/README.md

 # About Me ⊹ ˖
 Hey, what's up?
-My name is Ayrton Surica, I'm currently 20 years old and am studying Computer Science at UFF.
+My name is Ayrton, I'm currently 20 years old and am studying Computer Science at UFF.

 I am currently focusing on learning as much as I can and to do that I try to challenge myself in many ways (like trying to enter in Injunior, a junior enterprise).
 I have learned many differents languanges, like Python, Java, C, etc. But my main language, right now, is TypeScript.